 You caught a nasty case of poison ivy rash hiking in the woods or working in your yard.
 Now, you’re scratching up a storm at home and wondering — can my family catch this from me?

-The short answer is no. Poison ivy rash, which is caused by an allergic reaction to an oil in the plant, is not contagious.
+The short answer is no. Poison ivy rash, which is caused by an allergic reaction to oil in the plant, is not contagious.
 Even the fluid from poison ivy blisters is not contagious.
 Only direct contact with the plant’s oil, called urushiol, can trigger poison ivy rash.

 But here’s the rub: Touching the plant isn’t the only way to have direct contact with the oil.